The best running water bottles 2023: convenient hydration for mid-length runs

 Confusing, seemingly upside-down elasticated pocket

-The bottle is soft, so as you drink it collapses down, which prevents the sloshing that you get with the harder plastic bottles.
+The Osprey Duro Dyna Handheld Bottle is a light and easy way to carry 360ml of water and a key or small snack on short runs.
+On test, we found the bottle is soft, so as we drank it collapses down, which prevents the sloshing that you get with the harder plastic bottles.
 The opening is wide so it’s easy to pour in energy or electrolyte drinks in and fill up from streams.

 The fit around the hand is great with a very lightweight holster that you can adjust around the wrist so you don’t have to grip the bottle at all.
 It suits a right-handed fit better, but you can still wear on the left if needed.
+It's also comptatible with Osprey's Duro and Dyna hydration packs, slotting into the shoulder straps for easy drinking on the move.
+The small, stretchy zip pocket is great for a small snack, keys and cards (not a smartphone), and the safety whistle zip pull is a really nice touch.
+The pocket area is stiffened so you can operate the zip one-handed with ease.

 The second elasticated gel pocket confuses us, however, as it appears to be upside down with the opening at the base of the bottle… We can’t work out if we’re missing something here – when we run with the opening facing downwards we’re worried about the gel slipping out.

-Best running water bottles for smaller hands
+The best running water bottle for small hands

 Ultimate Direction Fastdraw 500 running bottle